 Canada believes strongly that children should not be a part of their parents’ conflict.
 If your child is displaying concerning behaviors consistent with parental alienation, the Ontario court system can help you put a stop to the practice.
-Contact the lawyers at Gelman and Associates to lead you through Ontario’s family law system.
-The lawyers at Gelman and Associates can provide compassionate guidance while aggressively protecting your parental rights.
+Contact the lawyers at Gelman & Associates to lead you through Ontario’s family law system.
+The lawyers at Gelman & Associates can provide compassionate guidance while aggressively protecting your parental rights.
 Parental alienation is not appropriate and a parent who ignores a parenting or contact schedule outlined in a court order can suffer legal consequences including a possible loss of parenting time.
 Call (416) 736-0200 to speak to one of our qualified and caring lawyers about your family today.

 How To Prevent Parental Alienation FAQs –

 Keep a log of concerning behaviors and verify your suspicions with a psychologist who specializes in parental alienation syndrome.

 If your child is experiencing parental alienation, you should maintain as much contact with your child as possible, contact a qualified psychologist and an experienced Ontario family law lawyer who can assist you in restoring your relationship.